bbc/hive-ci/hivemind.md

 <br />
 <br />

-DeviceDB allows you to administer your hives and devices:
+Hive Mind allows you to administer your hives and devices:

 * Specify which devices run which type of tests
 * Look up device information